- 2024 – Aerospace – High Strength, Good Fatigue Resistance, Not Weldable, Poor Corrosion Resistance

 Magnesium is a lightweight metal, two-thirds the density of aluminium.
 Although an alkaline metal, due to an oxide layer which is fairly impermeable, it does not require an oxygen free environment.
-Historically it has been used in aircraft and automotive sectors for it’s light weight properties.
+Historically it has been used in aircraft and automotive industries for it’s light weight properties.
 In more recent history, with the rise of mobile electronics, magnesium has good mechanical and electrical properties, and has become a key component.

 Brass is a metal alloy made of copper and zinc.
 Brass generally exhibits a higher malleability and has a high corrosion resistance.
 Historical uses for brass have been wide and varied over the years.
 Most of the common uses revolve around decoration for it’s bright gold-like appearance.
 Commercially, brass is widely used in low friction applications such as bearings, locks, gears, plumbing and electrical applications.
 Brass also offers a germicidal property due to it’s copper content.
 Overall, brass still has a wide span of uses from mechanical and industrial to artwork and decorations.

 Copper is the first metal manipulated by man and to this day remains a very important metal in a variety of industries.
 Most of the modern uses for copper revolve around electronics, both for wiring and telecommunications due to it’s conductivity.
 Copper also offers antimicrobial properties that can kill bacteria, viruses and yeast on contact.
 This property has been expanding the uses of copper in both the medical fields and in various textile and garment industries.
 Copper has fair corrosion resistance properties, but will experience galvanic corrosion when placed against other metals.
 Copper also oxidizes when exposed to air and water.
 Most of us have seen this oxidization on older copper, which turns the surface from a red color to a green hue.